8 Warm Salad Recipes Under 500 Calories

 While your sweet potato is roasting, prep the rest of your meal.
 In a sauté pan, crisp up two pieces of lean turkey bacon.
 Then, top two cups of fresh baby spinach with the sweet potato pieces and crumbled turkey bacon.

 Looking to add more flavor?
-Sprinkle on the zest of an orange, throw in some pumpkin seeds or tablespoon of chopped nuts.
-Baranowski recommends: “Nuts and seeds like pecan, pepitas—a type of pumpkin seed—or walnuts, which are the best nutritional bang for your buck.”
+Sprinkle on the zest of an orange, then throw in some pumpkin seeds or a tablespoon of chopped nuts.
+“Nuts and seeds like pecans, pepitas—a type of pumpkin seed—or walnuts are the best nutritional bang for your buck,” Baranowski says.

 Up the flavor and protein with a few grilled shrimp.
-This tasty salad will fill you up without weighing you down and with 480 calories—including the extra protein—you’ll even have room left for a healthy dessert.
+This tasty salad will fill you up without weighing you down at 480 calories.

 If you're concerned about getting enough nutrients and keeping an eye on your calories, get into the practice of tracking your meals.
-Apps like Sharecare, for iOS and Android, make this easy.
-Download the application and effortless log the size and quantity of your meals.
+Apps like Sharecare, for iOS and Android, make it easy to log the size and quantity of your meals.

 Warm Brussels sprout slaw